Explore the Garden

 The Mount

-The Mount was created in 2007 as part of the Walled Garden’s restoration.
-From the top you can enjoy fine views not only of the garden itself but the sea to the north and Glenarm Castle’s parkland to the south.
+Gardeners have been creating mounts since at least the Middle Ages when grassy slopes provided vantage points and places of quiet contemplation within their walled enclosures.
+Our mount was created in 2007 and from the top you can enjoy fine views of the garden, the sea to the north and Glenarm Castle’s parkland to the south.

 The Yew Circle